TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/20BuildingWebsites/40FrontendDevelopment/40AddCustomJavaScriptAndCSSUsingFluid/AddCustomJavaScriptAndCSSUsingFluid.md

 *   Basic understanding of the TYPO3 backend.
 *   Familiarity with the structure of a site package.
 *   Basic knowledge of CSS, JavaScript, and HTML.
-*   Awareness of what TypoScript is and its role in TYPO3.

-## Task 1: Create Your CSS and JavaScript Files
+## Create Your Asset Files

-First, you need to create the asset files within your site package's directory structure.
+First, you need to create the CSS and JavaScript files within your site package's directory structure.

 1. Navigate to your site package's `Resources/Public/` directory.
 2. Create two new sub-directories: `Css` and `JavaScript`.